telent/blinkenlicht/README.md

 Not quite dogfood-ready yet, but fast approaching.

-* bl.fnl is an example
+* bl.fnl is an example, using licht.css for its styling

 * blinkenlicht.fnl is the module that parses `bar` and `indicator` forms and does all the UI